alyoanton9/todo-list-yesod/README.md

 [<img src="./assets/pictures/haskell-exchange-talk-banner.png" width="710"/>](image.png)

-In this talk, I show how some of Haskell web frameworks approach web development.
-In particular, there are 3 of them - Servant, Yesod and IHP.
+In this talk, I show how some of Haskell web tools approach web development.
+In particular, there are 3 of them — Servant, Yesod and IHP.

 There are also corresponding [Servant](https://github.com/alyoanton9/todo-list-servant) and [IHP](https://github.com/alyoanton9/todo-list-ihp) TODO-list implementations.